Table of Contents

 How can quantum technology do this?

-One of the main challenges for self-driving vehicles is to monitor their surroundings, detect any obstacles or objects and respond to unexpected events faster than a human could.
-The great processing power of quantum computers could be used to improve machine learning algorithms and help vehicles better recognize other objects on the road, or (at an intermediate stage) alert drivers of potential dangers.
+One of the main challenges for self-driving vehicles is to monitor their surroundings, detect any obstacles or objects, and respond to unexpected events faster than a human could.
+The vast processing power of quantum computers could be used to improve machine learning algorithms and help vehicles better recognize other objects on the road, or (at an intermediate stage) warn drivers of potential dangers.

 You read that right.
 With the recent rise of internet-connected sensors and entertainment systems in automobiles, it has become apparent that automotive cybersecurity is more important than ever.
 Cybercriminals have already started targeting cars.

-Can you imagine a cyber attack on a speeding car?
-It could kill not only passengers, but other motorists or unsuspecting pedestrians as well.
-That is why the near future will also include computer security solutions for automobiles, and this is where quantum technology comes into play.
+Can you imagine a cyber attack on a moving car?
+It could kill not only passengers, but also other motorists or unsuspecting pedestrians.
+This is why the near future will also include cybersecurity solutions for cars, and this is where quantum technology comes into play.
 Companies like Arqit they are developing hacker-proof forms of protection, which will later also be useful for data protection.

-Although electric vehicles have been touted as the automotive industry's tomorrow, there is one thing holding them back: car's battery performance inefficient that take too long to recharge.
+Although electric vehicles have been touted as the tomorrow of the automotive industry, there is one thing holding them back: car's battery performance inefficient that take too long to recharge.
 However, all of this may soon change thanks to quantum technology.

 Further developments are needed, but it is not a chimera: when these solutions arrive on the market they will revolutionize our use of cars.